Principles (book)

 Principles: Life & Work is a 2017 book by hedge fund manager Ray Dalio based on principles he had developed while leading Bridgewater Associates.
 These Principles for Success were also made available as an ultra mini-series adventure by the author.
+According to The New York Times, staff at Bridgewater were involved in the writing of the book.

+The book was on The New York Times Best Seller List and was the top business book of 2017 on Amazon.
+Despite the book's commercial success and several notable endorsements, few people actually implement the principles.

 Development

 After receiving a frank memo from his top lieutenants in 1993 concerning his interpersonal performance as a manager, Bridgewater Associates' Ray Dalio began to develop a unique company culture based on principles and unadorned feedback.
 He originally published a shorter version of Principles online in 2011, where it received over three million downloads.
 It was officially released as Principles: Life & Work on September 19, 2017, by Simon & Schuster.